dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 #### Azure Blob Storage
 Run `pip install dlt[az]` which will install the `adlfs` package to interface with Azure Blob Storage.

-Edit the credentials in `.dlt/secrets.toml`, you'll see AWS credentials by default replace them with your Azure credentials:
+Edit the credentials in `.dlt/secrets.toml`, you'll see AWS credentials by default replace them with your Azure credentials.

+Two forms of Azure credentials are supported:

+##### SAS token credentials

+Supply storage account name and either sas token or storage account key

 ```toml
 [destination.filesystem]